- Avoid compendiums

 For video and photo light I’ve got for example a hand flash combo of four flashes, with a couple of sofboxes, snoots, honeycombs, gels etc. I also have a set (3) of continuos light (daylight) with sofboxes.
 The daylight has a slight greenish tint but not that “bad”.
 Then there are some old film flashes, a flash that you can put instead of a light bulb and some light stands, remote controllers for the hand flashes and a lot of trinkets, screws, adapters, a lot of requisite etc.

 Sound wise everything happens through a computer (that means digital).
-I have a quite well functioning audio interface and an audio recorder that also can function as an audio interface.
-Quite a few real music instruments and sound devices, a midi controller and a varied gathering of headphones, speakers etc. Mics I have include a shotgun mic, a condenser mic and a lavalier.
+I have a quite well functioning audio interface and two audio recorders that also can function as an audio interface.
+Quite a few real music instruments and sound devices, a midi controller and a varied gathering of headphones, speakers etc. Mics I have include a shotgun mic, a condenser mic, two pen condensers, stereo and mid-side mics and lavaliers.
 So most of the sound/video sound etc. situations should be covered.

 Computers and related

-I have a desktop computer with quite a lot of counting power, perhaps a bit more ram would be nice, but.
+I have a desktop computer with quite a lot of counting power, recently even upgraded to a fast nvme disk and to 48gb ram, yes that’s a lot, but already used up to 35gb ram on a project, complex 4k video editing is very very hungry 😲.
 I’ve also got a two monitor + 4k tv setup, from which one of the monitors is a pretty nice hardware calibration capable one plus a calibration device, graphical tablet, back up hdd’s, several memory cards.
 After a couple of failed cheaper memory cards I’ve primarily used the more professional ones even if they cost a little more, hint hint. 🤔

 If in need of more mobile devices I have a bit more slower counting laptop and an Ipad (which I think is useless except for surfing/Ios quirks hunting etc.), but you can at least do the basics with the laptop leaving the heavy lifting and colour sensitive stuff for the desktop and the color graded quality monitor.
 And you need or need to get your hands on as many a devices etc. for testing web stuff and sound stuff etc.

 That’s a lot and things can get a little cluttered sometimes, but to do the stuff you need the stuff to do them with and mine are for the most part quite budget friendly, no throwing away thousands here… 😲 But it’s nice to have different places to keep things.
-So I have boxes, a bag for the photo stuff, one for the video, one for sound, one for the flashes, bags for some tripods and for the light system.
+So I have boxes, a bag for the photo stuff, one for video and sound, one for the flashes, bags for some tripods and for the light system.
 This way it’s easier to grab what you need, many small instead of big ones…Discussion on Gear and gadgets